Samsung/tizen-docs/docs/application/design/wearable/visual-design/animation.md

 -   **Maintain a smooth flow.**

-    Animations should create a continuous flow.
-For example, users understand that they’re exploring the same menu if an animation smoothly brings the same element from one screen to the next.
+    Animated feedback helps users distinguish outputs from inputs.
+Feedback should be provided immediately after user input.
+A time gap between an input and animation makes it difficult to tell which action the feedback relates to.

     <video controls>
       <source src="media/8.4.2.seamlesstransition.mp4" type=video/mp4>
     </video>
-    *By consistently providing the same element from one screen to the next, animations can give your app a natural flow.*
+    *By consistently showing the same element from one screen to the next, animations can give your app a natural flow.*

 <a name="clear_feedback"></a>
 ## Clear feedback